filloax/filloaxlib/README.md

 Guide is also in the JitPack link.

-Uses template [Paramita](https://github.com/3TUSK/Paramita) as base.
+Uses template [Paramita](https://github.com/3TUSK/Paramita) as base, and also Botania's structure for cross-loader development.
+Feel free to use this as a Kotlin multi-version/loader minecraft mod project template, even if it's not comprehensive at the moment (but adding new versions should be simple enough).

 ---